IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-writing-apps.md

 ## Packages & Event Feeds

-IBM Cloud Functions includes "built-in", public  _Packages_ with Event _Feeds_ that simplify integration with various popular services that are able to provide events (i.e., _Event Sources_) to your _Actions_.
+IBM Cloud Functions provides "built-in", public  _Packages_ that contain event _Feeds_ that simplify integration with various popular services that are able to produce events (i.e., _Event Sources_) to your _Actions_.

 These packages include event integrations with the following services: